 Who visits our dream

 Our mind capable of architecting the whole dream components until it feels vivid by the crucial involvement of the mirror neuron system.
-This resulting a significant amount of realness called the DEB (Dream Enactment Behaviour) by mimicking how the characters appear in the dream would behave in our dreams.
+This resulting a significant amount of realness called the DEB (Dream Enactment Behaviour) by mimicking how the characters appear in real life would behave in our dreams.

 After all, dreaming is a state of consciousness identified by motoric and sensory movement with cognitive, emotional and sometimes verbal experiences collaborating and resulting in imaginary scenes.
 Thus, we’re lucky that our mind on certain times choose to made sweet dreams.